Mexico 12 min

 Paystubs or payslips in Mexico require approval by the Servicio de Administración Tributaria (SAT), the revenue service of the Mexican government.
 Once payslips are approved by the SAT, employers can provide workers with copies.

-If you plan to hire employees in Mexico, you must provide written contracts outlining the explicit terms of employment.
+If you plan to hire employees in Mexico, you must provide written contracts that outline the explicit terms of employment.

 These contracts must include the following: